 (b) provide for any other matter relating to the register.

-[Section 26GZT inserted by No. 49 of 2000 s.
+[Section 26GZT inserted: No. 49 of 2000 s.
 49.]

 Division 4 — Miscellaneous

-[Heading inserted by No. 119 of 1984 s.
+[Heading inserted: No. 119 of 1984 s.
 3.]

 26H.
 Right of entry of Minister

 (1) Subject to subsection (1a), the Minister may, in the exercise of the right of the Crown, to the control of the waters in watercourses, wetlands or underground water sources or for any other purpose required by this Act, enter upon any land and inspect that land and any dam, well, or other works thereon or therein and take such measures as may be necessary or convenient, whether in general or to meet particular cases, to carry out the objects and purposes of this Act and the Minister’s duties thereunder including measures for the conservation and regulation of such water and for the protection of the bed over or within which it flows or is contained, and for removing any obstruction from such bed, and for clearing and deepening and straightening and otherwise altering the channel of any such watercourse, and may intervene summarily to prevent the undue, excessive, or illegal diversion, taking or use of such water or interference with such bed.